-Sundrop Carter is PICC's Lead Organizer, responsible for coordinating PICC's CIR campaign work with our Pennsylvania United for Immigration Reform partners.
+Sundrop Carter is PICC's Executive Director.
+From 2013-2015 Sundrop was the Organizing Director at PICC, responsible for coordinating PICC's advocacy and organizing work.
 Raised by hippie parents, Sundrop always knew she would be involved in social justice movements.
 She began her organizing career in Philadelphia with ACORN, then moved to Allentown, PA to open a new office.
 She then went to law school with the goal of bringing much-needed legal tools to her organizing practice.
-Most recently, Sundrop has been working with organizations and activist projects that support immigrant workers fighting for justice at their workplaces.
+Before coming to PICC, Sundrop worked with organizations and activist projects supporting immigrant workers fighting for justice at their workplaces.
 Sundrop received her bachelor's degree in Comparative Politics from Clark University in Worcester, MA and her J.D. from Brooklyn Law School.
-She is admitted to practice law in New York State.